fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 COMMANDS:
-	init     Generate the necessary files to set up APNS gen-req  Generate the .req file for Apple from the .p7 file from Fleet finalize Set the SCEP certs in the Fleet Server's environment variables
+	init     Generate the necessary files to set up APNS gen-req  Generate the .req file for Apple from the .p7 file from Fleet finalize Instructions for setting the APNS certs in the Fleet Server's environment variables
 ```

 ```